Black in Latin America

 6 Latin American countries: Haiti, the Dominican Republic, Cuba, Brazil, Mexico, and Peru were chosen for the documentary.

 Black in Latin America is a documentary television series that aired on PBS on April 19, 2011, in the United States.
 The series is based on the 2011 book Black in Latin America by Henry Louis Gates Jr., who produced the four-episode series.
 Both the documentary and book explore the historical roots and influence of Afro-Latin Americans.
 The book's chapters and the documentary's episodes each focus on individual Latin American countries whose African heritage is often overlooked.
 Each nation has varying perceptions of race and color, but all had policies in order to lighten the overall skin color of their population.
-For example, in 1933 Mexico restricted the immigration of blacks into the country, and 4 million white European immigrants were welcomed to Brazil between 1884 and 1939.
+For example, in 1933 Mexico restricted the immigration of Black people into the country, and 4 million white European immigrants were welcomed to Brazil between 1884 and 1939.

 Gates' purpose behind creating the documentary was to make African-American history and present-day experiences better known within the context of Latin America.
 One fact highlighted by Gates was that Barack Obama was not the first black president of a multi-racial nation, but rather Vicente Guerrero, Mexico's president from April to December in 1829, was the first.